-A hash value is a result of a calculation (hash algorithm) that can be performed on a string of text, electronic file or entire hard drives contents.
-The result is also referred to as a checksum, hash code or hashes.
-Hash values are used to identify and filter duplicate files (i.e. email, attachments, and loose files) from an ESI collection or verify that a forensic image or clone was captured successfully.
+A hash value results from a calculation (hash algorithm) that can be performed on a string of text, electronic file, or entire hard drive contents.
+The result is also called a checksum, hash code, or hashes.
+Hash values are used to identify and filter duplicate files (i.e., emails, attachments, and loose files) from an ESI collection or verify that a forensic image or clone was captured successfully.

 Each hashing algorithm uses a specific number of bytes to store a “ thumbprint” of the contents.
 The following is a list of hash values for the same text file.
-Regardless of the amount of data feed into a specific hash algorithm or checksum it will return the same number of characters.
-For example, an MD5 hash uses 32 characters for the thumbprint whether it’s a single character in a text file or an entire hard drive.
+Regardless of the amount of data fed into a specific hash algorithm or checksum, it will return the same number of characters.
+For example, an MD5 hash uses 32 characters for the thumbprint, whether a single character in a text file or an entire hard drive.

 A few other ways that hash values are used:

-– Verify a downloaded file was created by the publisher (oppose to a virus infected version)
+– Verify a downloaded file was created by the publisher (as opposed to a virus-infected version)

 – Identify and filter files on the NSRL/NIST list (“deNISTing”)